AliceLR/megazeux/arch/psvita/README.md

 install `megazeux.vpk`.
 Please note that a Bluetooth keyboard will be required in order to use the Robotic editor.

-MegaZeux expects all games and assets to be stored in `ux0:/data/MegaZeux`.
-Create this directory on your device, then transfer the included `config.txt` file, `assets` directory, and any games that you wish to run into that directory.
+MegaZeux expects all games and assets to be stored in `ux0:/data/megazeux` (case-sensitive for Linux Vita3K users).
+Create this directory on your device, then transfer the included files `config.txt`, `LICENSE`, `LICENSE.3rd`, the `assets` directory, and any games that you wish to run into that directory.

 After this is done, MegaZeux should be fully playable.
 Have fun!